FujiwaraChoki/MoneyPrinter/README.md

 # MoneyPrinter

-Create YouTube Shorts without any effort, simply by providing a video topic to talk about.
+Automate the creation of YouTube Shorts locally, simply by providing a video topic to talk about.

 ## Installation